 Don’t: Forget about “extra” costs.

 When making a budget, it’s important to look beyond the sticker price.
-Don’t forget to include DMV fees, registration and title transfer charges, inspection costs, taxes, and the estimates for any necessary or upcoming repairs.
+Don’t forget to include DMV fees, registration and title transfer charges, inspection costs, taxes, and estimates for any necessary or upcoming repairs.

 Do: Take the car for a test drive.